adriag17/SQL/README.md

 # SQL
 MySQL Projects

-Welcome to my SQL Projects Portfolio :) A little bit of what I've been working on and querying.
+Welcome to my SQL Projects Portfolio :) A little bit of what I've been working on.